Permits You'll Need To Know When Organising Outdoor Events in Singapore

 The Singapore Government puts a high emphasis on commuter safety and mitigating terrorist attacks at all train stations, from zero garbage bins to sporadic security checks.
 If an outdoor event is held near an MRT station, a permit from the Land Transport Authority is required.
 This is to ensure the safety of both visitors and passengers, as well as to avoid obstructing, injuring, or damaging commuters and the train station's facilities.

 8. Public Utilities Board (PUB)

-One of Singapore's precious natural resource is clean water.
+One of Singapore's precious natural resources is clean water.
 When an outdoor event necessitates the use of a public water tap or the discharge of wastewater, the event organizer must obtain a permit from the Public Utilities Board (PUB).
 Even at an outdoor festival, hygiene can be maintained by setting up a proper system for vendors to wash their equipment.
-They often ensure that wastewater is discharged in a sanitary manner into the proper sewer without contaminating the source of freshwater.
+They often ensure that wastewater is discharged in a sanitary manner into the proper sewer without contaminating the source of fresh water.
 Finally, the PUB will be able to monitor the amount of water used during the case.